pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 |--master-addr| {advertise-addr} of any DM-master node in the cluster that dmctl connects to.
 For example: 172.16.10.71:8261 |
 |start-task   | Starts the data migration task. |

-If the task fails to start, first make configuration changes according to the returned result, and then run the `start-task task.yaml` command to restart the task.
+If the task fails to start, first make configuration changes according to the prompt messages from the returned result, and then run the `start-task task.yaml` subcommand in `tiup dmctl` to restart the task.
 If you encounter problems, see [Handle Errors](https://docs.pingcap.com/tidb-data-migration/stable/error-handling) and [TiDB Data Migration FAQ](https://docs.pingcap.com/tidb-data-migration/stable/faq).

 ### Check the migration status